 Dorothy: So what do you say we try being honest with each another?

 Chise: The idea has its charm.But, if we stopped lying, we wouldn’t be able to stay as friends.

 Chise: Even parents and children lie to each other.

-This is probably the first hint hat its not all rosy in our team.
-We all know everyone of them have their own agenda with the sole exception of Beatrice.
+This is probably the first hint hat it’s not all rosy in our team.
+We all know every one of them has their own agenda with the sole exception of Beatrice.
 It is still surprising that its Chise who voiced such an observation though as the samurai-expy.

 But perhaps not,

 Chise is openly practicing a friendship built on lies.